Navigation Menu+

 I grind my teeth at the thought of cleaning up craft activities involving sequins.
 Yes, sequins are so pretty and shiny, but they are next to impossible to clean.
 There’s always the elusive sequin that manages to escape the mighty cleaning powers of the vacuum cleaner.
-But I wanted to do a craft activity that involved the use of tweezers and sequins seemed a natural complement.
+But I wanted to do a craft activity that focused on building up fine motor skills, using tweezers, and sequins seemed a natural complement.
 Enter Smiling like Sunshine’s Making an Autumn Tree with Pumpkin Seeds.
 Ah ha – I thought!
 Let’s use seeds or beans instead.
 Brilliant!

 This tiger craft was part of our introduction to the sound [t].